cvgw/k8s_admission_examples/config_mutator_webhook/README.md

-# Echo Webhook
+# Config Mutator Webhook
 ## Description
-A simple mutating admission webhook that just logs info about the resource being created
+A simple mutating admission webhook that adds an EnvFrom ConfigMap to all containers in a Pod